The Lunar Crescent in Ancient Jewelry

 Crescent-shaped pendants, Ephesus, 700-500 BCE (Istanbul Archaeological Museum)

-In ancient Greece, starting in the eighth and seventh centuries BCE and through the Hellenistic period, the crescent was commonly worn as a pendant, often with granulation and other embellished details.
-As an amulet, the crescent was always worn with downward-pointing ends.
+In ancient Greece, beginning in the eighth and seventh centuries BCE and continuing through the Hellenistic period, crescent pendants were commonly worn as pendants.
+Many examples are decorated with granulation and other intricate goldwork.
+As protective charms, these pendants were typically worn with the points of the crescent facing downward.

 Ancient Greek crescent shaped pendant made from sheet gold with wire decoration and two circles at the ends from Christie’s